Apple has announced the availability of self repair parts for iPhones, but is this your smartest move?Read more…

 - You will meet a few screens when you switch your new iPhone on.
-First choose your language, country and then your WiFi network (if there is one available to you).
+First choose your language, country and then your Wi-Fi network (if it's available to you).

-- Next, on the ‘Set up your iPhone’ page, you will be presented with three choices: ‘Set Up as New iPhone’,’Restore from iCloud Backup’ and ‘Restore from iTunes Backup’.
+- Next, on the "Set up your iPhone" page, you will be presented with 3 choices: "Set Up as New iPhone", "Restore from iCloud Backup" and "Restore from iTunes Backup".

 - If you’ve previously backed up your data to the iCloud, you will be given a list of times and dates.
 At this stage, make sure you select the most recent backup.

 - Set down your new iPhone and allow for the data transfer to complete.